anhnguyendepocen/rl-course/readme.md

 ### Exam

-The single exam will be a combination of multiple choice, short answer, and programming questions.
-The tenative plan is to have a take-home exam.
+The single exam will be a take-home exam, a combination of multiple choice, short answer, and programming questions.
 Date is TBD.

 ### Labs